Python-GIS-book/site/source/back-matter/md/glossary.md

 Function
   A reusable piece of code that performs a single action.

+IDE
+  See `{term}Integrated Development Environment`.

 Index
   A number indicating the location of a specific value stored in Python lists or tuples.
 The first index value of list is always 0.

+Integrated Development Environment
+  An integrated development environment or IDE is a software program or package that provides a set of tools for writing, testing, and debugging software in a convenient, practical interface

+Interpreter
+  An interpreter is a computer program that is used to execute program instructions written in Python (or other languages).
+The interpreter reads your statements of code and based on these instructions actually does the work that has been assigned to it.

 Jupyter Notebook
   A web application that allows users to combine rich-formtted text with code cells in an interactive document.